stanford-crfm/levanter/docs/Blog-Post.md

 building block of named tensors, pairing a name with a size.
 We can then use these axes to define our tensors, and use those axes to perform operations like `softmax` and tensor multiplication (`dot`).

-#### Compositionality
+### Compositionality

-Despite making no reference to batching or heads, this same implementation is also batch-capable and multi-headed (or multi-query) and even supports attending to or from non-sequential keys (e.g. attending to image patches):
+Despite making no reference to batching or heads, this same implementation is also batch-capable and supports multi-headed (or multi-query) attention and even attending to or from non-sequential keys (e.g. attending to image patches):

 ```python
 Batch = hax.Axis("batch", 8)  # batch size